"The poor you shall always have among you . . "

 Rural Farm Projects, Water Wells, Pig Farm

 Our largest enterprise is the development of arable land in northern Uganda.
 The land is naturally a combination of jungle and heavy brush and hand-clearing is quite the laborious task.
 It is being hand-cleared and planted with crops of corn, beans, casava, ground-nuts (peanuts), and pine trees to name a few.
 Started in 2010, this project provides labor and food for the surrounding villagers and the first farm became self-sustaining in 2015.
-Over 240 women are currently involved on three farms and yet only 1/4 of the land has been cleared.
+Currently over 300 women are currently involved on three farms.
 Your donation will help with the further clearing and preparation of the land for more women and widows to not only provide sustaining crops but cash crops for market.

 Women's Sewing Co-op

 Started in 2012 these women who live on the northwestern slopes of Mt.
 Elgon were highly motivated to learn a trade and have their own business.
 This was the very first micro-enterprise Thomas Charities funded and trained.
 About 20 women completed their training and have begun to train other women, paying forward their knowledge and experience.
 They became self-sustaining in 2014.
 Many other women groups are waiting for training in the remote villages in northern Uganda where the future Community and Training Center will be built to reach over 4,000 people with vocational training.

 Litters and litters of piglets have been produced and distributed to the women!
 Over 60 women have now benefited from this project.
 Started in December 2013 the women's Piggery for widows in northern Uganda is already producing healthy piglets and income.
 The local clan has even provided the women with land for them to grow feed crops for the pigs.
 Expansion and renovation of the "barn" is slated for 2020.